 Administrative Assistant

-Sparkle Bennett (they/them) is a human who has recently returned to Portland after a short stint in Des Moines, Iowa and Springfield, Missouri.
+Sparkle Bennett (she/they) is a human who has recently returned to Portland after a short stint in Des Moines, Iowa and Springfield, Missouri.
 After two decades as an executive assistant in various sectors, they’ve hit a big hairy existential wall with corporate work and couldn’t be more excited to serve the Rewild Portland mission and community.
 They are formally educated in fine art, archaeology, and spiritual psychology; and have received additional training in scrum, sales operations, event production, project management, mushroom cultivation, organic urban farming, non-violent communication, and facilitation of authentic relating gatherings.
 They love to spend time exploring the natural world, abandoned buildings, and the highly stimulating streets of the fine city of Portland.
 They are the proud steward of two loving cats.

 Nursery Director & Youth Program Instructor